 A detailed timeline of the impact and legacy of Al Gore across different fields.

-On December 13, 2000, Al Gore conceded the election to George W. Bush, despite strongly disagreeing with the Supreme Court's decision to halt the Florida recount.
-In his concession speech, Gore emphasized national unity and the strength of democracy.
+On December 13, 2000, Al Gore conceded the election to George W. Bush, despite disagreeing with the Supreme Court's decision to halt the Florida recount.
+In his concession speech, Gore stated that he offered his concession "for the sake of our unity as a people and the strength of our democracy."

-In 2008, Al Gore stated that he thinks gay men and women ought to have the same rights as heterosexual men and women and be able to join together in marriage, shifting his position on gay rights.
+In 2008, Al Gore stated that gay men and women ought to have the same rights as heterosexual men and women, including the right to marry, shifting his position on gay rights.

 As of 2023, Al Gore remains the only presidential candidate in American history who was not the incumbent president to win every single contest in his or her party primary.